Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-As taught in the ChatGPT & AI in Procurement Course / ★★★★★ 4.9 rating
+As taught in the Artificial Intelligence in Procurement Course / ★★★★★ 4.9 rating

 - Generative AI refers to a branch of artificial intelligence that can generate and simulate numerous types of content, such as text, images, audio, and even video.